santiagoacostab17/EURUSD-M2-Breakout-Strategy-Large-Scale-Quantitative-Analysis/README.md

-# 📊 Data-Driven Trading Strategy Evaluation
+# 📊 Trading Profit Patterns

 ## 📌 Executive Summary
 This repository presents a **large-scale quantitative analysis of high-frequency EURUSD price data**, focusing on **pattern detection and short-term trend evaluation**.